apamo/QlikSenseCM2SaaS/Section Access.md

 &nbsp;

 The migration journey from client-managed to SaaS looks different depending on the use case.
 For example, if the configured IdP in client-managed is the same in SaaS, then the SA table can be exactly the same.
 However, if we have different identity provides on both ends, then the SA table will require some adjustaments to work in SaaS.
-Next section provides more details for each use case.
+Next section provides more details for each use case:

+1. Same custom IdP in both client-managed and SaaS
+2. Different custom IdP between client-managed and SaaS
+3. Custom IdP in client-managed and JWT authentication in SaaS
+4. Custom IdP in client-managed and Qlik IdP in SaaS

 &nbsp;